spbail/git-intro-workshop/workflows/w_1b_branches.md

 * master
 ```

-## Step 2:  create a working branch
+## Step 2:  create a working branch (or "feature branch")
 <kbd> git branch <branch_name> </kbd>

 >my example
 `git branch sam_wip`

+**Note:** You can create a branch off of any branch, not just master.
+When creating a new branch, make sure you're branching off of the right thing!
+When working in shared repos, it's also good practice to go to master (or the feature branch you want to work off) and pull from the remote before branching.
+That way you're branching off of the latest status of the repo.

 ## Step 3:  list branches
 <kbd> git branch </kbd>